fastserial/lite3/README.md

 ## Introduction
-Lite³ is a JSON-compatible zero-copy serialization format encoding all data inside a B-tree, allowing **mutations directly on the serialized form**.
-Essentially, it functions as a *serialized dictionary* guaranteeing `O(log n)` access time to any internal field.
+Lite³ is a zero-copy binary serialization format encoding data as a B-tree inside a single contiguous buffer, allowing access and mutation on any arbitrary field in `O(log n)` time.
+Essentially, it functions as a *serialized dictionary*.

 As a result, the serialization boundary has been broken: 'parsing' or 'serializing' in the traditional sense is no longer necessary.
 Lite³ structures can be read and mutated directly similar to hashmaps or binary trees, and since they exist in a single contiguous buffer, they always remain ready to send.

 Compared to other binary formats, Lite³ is schemaless, self-describing (no IDL or schema definitons required) and **supports conversion to/from JSON**, enabling compatibility with existing datasets/APIs and allowing for easy debugging/inspecting of messages.

+Thanks to the cache-friendly properties of the B-tree and the very minimalistic C implementation (9.3 kB), Lite³ outperforms the fastest JSON libraries (that make use of SIMD) by up to 120x depending on the benchmark.
+It also outperforms schema-only formats, such as Google Flatbuffers (242x).
+Lite³ is possibly the fastest schemaless data format in the world.

 Example to illustrate:
 1. A Lite³ message is received from a socket